200 South Hamilton Road

 friends of Ms. Peiffer and thanked the advocates, family, and friends who

 joined the meeting that evening.
-He noted that with school back in session
+He noted that with school back in session he

 President Bowers acknowledged those in the audience who spoke regarding